Frequently Asked Questions

 What is the Journal of Undergraduate Research?

 The JUR is a peer and faculty reviewed on-line journal which can be found at http://www.clas.ufl.edu/jur/.
-Creed Greer is the editor, and the JUR provides students a very unusual opportunity to have their work published.
+Creed Greer is the editor, and the JUR provides students an opportunity to have their work published.
 The JUR is not limited to the University Scholars Program research; any undergraduate research is acceptable for the journal.

 Do I have to write a paper for the JUR?
 When is the deadline?

-All students in the USP are required to write a paper once they have completed their research, due in April.
-Students may either submit to a professioanl journal in their field, or must submit to JUR.
+All students in the USP are required to write a paper once they have completed their research.
+The complete requirements are detailed under Scholars resonsibilities.
+Due dates are posted on the deadlines page.
+Students may either submit to a professional journal in their field, or must submit to JUR.
 Read the JUR web site or contact Creed Greer, email@example.com, with questions about details.
-The final deadline for paper submissions for the 2009-2010 scholars is April 29, 2011.